pinchbv/floor/docs/daos.md

 ## Queries
 Method signatures turn into query methods by adding the `@Query()` annotation with the query in parenthesis to them.
 Be mindful about the correctness of your SQL statements as they are only partly validated while generating the code.
-These queries have to return either a `Future` or a `Stream` of an entity or `void`.
+These queries have to return either a `Future` or a `Stream` of an entity, Dart core type or `void`.
+Retrieval of Dart Core types such as `String`, `double`, `int`, `double`, `Uint8List` can be used if you want to get all records from a certain column or return `COUNT` records in the table.
 Returning `Future<void>` comes in handy whenever you want to delete the full content of a table, for instance.
 Some query method examples can be seen in the following.

 A function returning a single item will return `null` when no matching row is found.